aeon-toolkit/aeon/docs/developer_guide/aep.md

 # `aeon` Enhancement Proposals

-## Description

 An `aeon` enhancement proposal (AEP) is a software design document providing information to the aeon community.
 The proposal should provide a rationale and concise technical specification of the proposed design.

-We collect and discuss proposals in the `aeon` AEP [repository](https://github.com/aeon-toolkit/aeon-admin/tree/main/aep).
+We collect and discuss proposals in the `aeon` AEP [repository](https://github.com/aeon-toolkit/aeon-admin/).
+In progress AEPs can be found in the [pull requests](https://github.com/aeon-toolkit/aeon-admin/pulls) section.
+Completed AEPs can be found [here](https://github.com/aeon-toolkit/aeon-admin/tree/main/aep).

 We intend AEPs to be the primary mechanisms for proposing major changes such as new modules and collecting community input on large or controversial issues.
 Smaller